Oh, Kay!: Productions and recordings

 A 1990 revival by David Merrick played at the Richard Rodgers Theatre and the Lunt-Fontanne Theatre with an all-black cast, including Brian Stokes Mitchell.
 In 1997 a Discovering Lost Musicals concert version played at the Barbican Centre in London, using the original script (with Louise Gold in the title role).
 There have been other British productions, including a 1984 production at Chichester, directed by Ian Judge and starring Jane Carr as Kay and Michael Siberry as Jimmy.
 Jane How, Edward Hibbert and Gareth Valentine were also featured.
+Ohio Light Opera produced "Oh, Kay!" in 2015, directed by Ted Christopher.

-Oh, Kay! was made into a silent film of the same name in 1928 but never into a sound motion picture.
-A recording of the musical made in 1995, with Dawn Upshaw, restored the songs The Moon Is On the Sea, When Our Ship Comes Sailing In and Ain't It Romantic, cut from the original production, and returned Someone to Watch Over Me to its original spot, early in Act I.
+The musical was made into a silent film of the same name in 1928 A recording of the musical made in 1995, with Dawn Upshaw, restored the songs The Moon Is On the Sea, When Our Ship Comes Sailing In and Ain't It Romantic, cut from the original production, and returned Someone to Watch Over Me to its original position, early in Act I.